 Although the negative impacts of introduced species are extensive, some may also play beneficial roles [4].
 Introduced species can be preferred candidates for restoring severely degraded habitats [5].
 For example, non-native trees have been used in abandoned pastures where the native plants would not have originally facilitated the return of native plant communities [6].
 Some introduced species may provide desirable ecological functions such as seed dispersal or food sources for native species [7].
 The introduced Japanese white-eyes (Zosterops japonica) in Hawaii are seed dispersers for native plants that previously relied on now extinct or rare native birds [8].
 Finally, invasive species may slow or reverse negative ecological effects from other anthropogenic impacts.
 Cascading ecological effects from overfishing in Cape Cod salt marshes are being reversed by green crabs (Carcinas maenas), which are normally considered a harmful invasive [9].

 The negative effects of introduced deer and pigs have been well documented in ecosystems across the globe [10-13].
 Deer alter forest structure by browsing on seedlings and saplings, and suppressing forest regeneration [14].
-Introduced deer in New Zealand had effects on understory and forest composition that persisted even after control of deer (Cervus elaphas) populations [15].
-Similarly damaging, pigs are known to affect regeneration and recruitment in a number of forest systems.
+Introduced deer in New Zealand had effects on understory and forest composition that persisted even after control of deer (Cervus elaphus) populations [15].
+Similarly, pigs are known to affect regeneration and recruitment in a number of forest systems.
 For example, feral pigs have a pronounced effect on regeneration in lowland forests of Malaysia, by direct predation on seeds and by soil-rooting [16,17].
-Rooting kills or physically damages seedlings and can alter soil properties [18,19].
-Like ungulates in other systems, both deer and pigs are thought to have negative effects on plant communities in Guam [20-22].
+Rooting kills or physically damages seedlings and alters soil properties [18,19].

 The southernmost island of the Mariana Archipelago, Guam, as with many islands around the world, has had a long history of species introductions [23], making its forests prime examples of novel ecosystems, albeit with unique challenges.
 One of the world’s most infamous invasive species is the brown treesnake (Boiga irregularis), which was unintentionally introduced to Guam on military cargo at the end of World War II [24].
 It is responsible for the extinction of most of Guam’s native birds between 1945 and 1985 [25,26], functionally leaving the island bereft of native vertebrate nectarivores, frugivores, or insectivores [23].
 While snakes are a relatively recent introduction, Philippine deer (Rusa marianna) (referred to as deer from here on) and feral pigs (Sus scrofa) (referred to as pigs from here on) have been established for centuries in Guam [20,22,27].
 Deer were introduced to the wild in Guam in 1772 by Spanish Governor Mariano Tobias as game [22], while pigs in the forests of Guam are descended from livestock brought by Spanish colonizers in the 1660’s, and subsequently mixed with other livestock throughout the centuries [20].
 We have no evidence that wild boar have ever been introduced to Guam.

+Like ungulates in other systems, both deer and pigs are thought to have negative effects on plant communities in Guam [20-22].
 Deer density in Guam has been correlated with reduced seedling recruitment in some species of native trees [21,28].
 Pigs in Guam, similar to pigs in other systems, alter habitats by rooting and wallowing [20], which can disrupt forest regeneration.
 However, the effects from deer and pigs are occurring within novel rather than pristine ecosystems, therefore a more thorough examination of the role of each species within the larger ecological context is needed to make appropriate management decisions.